SQLDrivenAbdul/NYC-TAXI-DATA-PIPELINE-2024/README.md

 ## About the data
 The datasets are records of public taxi transactions in NYC.
 They were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
-The trip data was not created by the TLC, and TLC makes no representations as to the accuracy of these data.

 The datasets has the following fields: